girlscript/winter-of-contributing/DSA/2.1 Strings/Binary Strings/remove_min_to_sort.md

 ## **Complexity analysis:**
 ### **Time Complexity:**
-    As the count of occurance of 0's after the occurance of 1 is calculated in O(n) and also the count of occuranc of 1's before the last occurance of 0 can also be calculated in just O(n), therefore the Time Complexity for the whole code will be: O(n)
+    As the count of occurance of 0's after the occurance of 1 is calculated in O(n), and also the count of occuranc of 1's before the last occurance of 0 can also be calculated in just O(n), therefore the Time Complexity for the whole code will be: O(n)

 ### **Space Complexity:**
     As no extra space has been used for the computation apart from taking input from the user, therefore the Space Complexity of the code will be: O(1), constant space complexity.

 ## **Input/Output:**
     - Test Case 01: